KristianKarl/ImageFind/README.md

 ### Usage

-To be able to create thumbnails from videos, ffmpeg needs to be installed.
+To be able to create thumbnails and previews from videos, ffmpeg needs to be installed (for manual transcoding).

 ```
-imagefind --scan-dir <DIR> --db-path <FILE>
+imagefind --scan-dir <DIR> --db-path <FILE> --thumbnail-cache <DIR> --full-image-cache <DIR> --video_preview-cache <DIR> [--port <PORT>]
 ```

-- Both arguments are required.
+- All arguments except `--port` are required.
 - ImageFind needs to run from the machine where the collection is on.
-- The firewall on the machine needs to be opened for port `8080`.
+- The firewall on the machine needs to be opened for the chosen port.

 ### CLI Arguments